kubernetes/community/contributors/design-proposals/runas-groupid.md

 - `FSGroup` and `SupplementalGroups` will continue to have their old meanings and would be untouched.
 - The `RunAsGroup` In the SecurityContext will override the `RunAsGroup` in the PodSecurityContext.
-- If no RunAsGroup is provided in the PodSecurityContext and SecurityContext, the Group provided In the Docker image will be used.
+- If no `RunAsGroup` is provided in the PodSecurityContext and SecurityContext, the Group provided in the Docker image will be used.
-- If no RunAsGroup is provided in the PodSecurityContext and SecurityContext, and none in the image, the container will run with primary Group as root(0).
+- If no `RunAsGroup` is provided in the PodSecurityContext and SecurityContext, and none in the image, the container will run with primary Group as root(0).